-The non-clinical spotlight series exists to shed light on all of the interesting paths that physical therapy professionals have taken.
+The non-clinical spotlight series exists to shed light on all of the interesting no-clinical paths that physical, occupational, and speech therapy professionals have taken.
 Today’s spotlight focuses on Lauren Kealy, PT, DPT, who went from physical therapist to healthcare strategist, and now to program administrator, innovation and virtual health.

 What is your full name and title?

 Program Administrator, Innovation and Virtual Health at SCL Health

 Where did you attend PT school and when did you graduate?

 What made you choose PT?

 I began my career out of undergrad as an accountant and worked in two large consulting companies.
 I did not enjoy the day-to-day work, and I did not feel like I was doing something that made a difference, so I began to search for a career path that would fill that void.

 At the time of my career soul-search, I tore my ACL and worked with an amazing PT.
 The rest is history!